Relativity theory in time-space: On the formulas of special relativity theory

 we can see that the formulas on time-dilatation and length-contraction are valid, too.
 Using the well-known notations

-we get the connection between the time $\tau_0$ and $\tau$ of an event measuring by two observers one of at rest and the other moves with an constant velocity $\|v\|_E$ with respect to the time-space.
-It is

-Similarly we can consider a moving rod which points move constant velocity with respect to the time space such that it is always parallel to the velocity vector $\mathbf{K}(v,\tau)$.
-Then we have

-where $T$ is the time calculated from the length $L_0$ and the velocity vector $v$ by such an observer which moves with the rod.
+we get the connection between the time $\tau_0$ and $\tau$ of an event measured by two observers, one at rest and the other one moving at a constant velocity $\|v\|_E$ with respect to the time-space.
+It is Similarly, we can consider a moving rod whose points move at a constant velocity with respect to the time space such that it is always parallel to the velocity vector $\mathbf{K}(v,\tau)$.
+Then we have where $T$ is the time calculated from the length $L_0$ and the velocity vector $v$ by such an observer which moves with the rod.
 Another observer can calculate the length $L$ from the measured time $T_0$ and the velocity $v$ by the formula

 Using the above formula of dilatation we get the known Fitzgerald contraction of the rod: